zbenmo/yapy3c/docs/part_II_np.md

 ```(2, 6)```

 Here we used ',' between the two expressions.
 This gave us the tuple *(2, 6)*.
-The first element of the tuple is the dimention of *mat* and the other is the count of elements in *mat* (similar to what we've verified above for *arr*).
+The first element of the tuple is the dimension of *mat* and the other is the count of elements in *mat* (similar to what we've verified above for *arr*).

 A 2-dimentional 'numpy' array or, a "matrix" has two **axes**; *0* and *1*.
 One axis is the rows and the other is the columns.
 Let's see that in action: